-Finding a widely effective and useful laboratory method to guide N fertilization continues to be a research challenge.
-Irrespective of methodology, the final criteria of N fertilization should be an assessment of the vine canopy and rate of vine growth.
-Highly vigorous vines do not need N, regardless of tissue levels.
+Remember, the final criteria in N fertilization is assessment of vine canopy and rate of growth.
+Highly vigorous vines do not need N regardless of tissue levels.

 Phosphorus (P).
-Confirmed deficiencies are uncommon in California, although they are increasingly recognized in some coastal and foothill sites, especially in acidic and high Fe soils.
+Confirmed deficiencies have been rare in California, although they are increasingly recognized in some coastal and foothill sites, especially in acidic and high Fe soils.
 Tissue analysis has been useful in separating them from similar-appearing problems such as Leafroll Virus and Willamette Mite injury.
 Petiole P levels tend to decline through the bloom period and level off through midsummer; hence, critical levels change somewhat during the season.
 Differences among mature leaf petioles along the shoot are minor.
 Levels in the same vineyard can fluctuate as much as 100% from year to year.

 There are wide differences among grape varieties and rootstocks.
 Rootstocks which tend to increase P levels include Ramsey, 110R, 1103P, and St. George; rootstocks associated with lower P levels include 039-16, 3309C, 420A, 101-14Mgt, and Harmony.
+These differences are presumed to be due to rootstock effects on P uptake.

 Potassium (K).
-Tissue analysis will confirm deficiency symptoms and is particularly useful in identifying isolated areas that warrant treatment.
+Tissue analysis will confirm deficiency symptoms and is particularly useful in identifying isolated areas which warrant treatment.
 Vines in the questionable range at bloom should be rechecked 6-10 weeks later at veraison by sampling recently mature leaf petioles.
 This will determine if deficiency is developing at fruit ripening, a more common occurrence.

 Petiole levels usually decline most rapidly from before bloom until 2 to 4 weeks afterwards.
 Thereafter they decline gradually or level off through midsummer.
-Heavy crop loads can dramatically lower petiole K levels during fruit ripening.
-Harvest-time levels associated with deficiency symptoms are 0.3% K and below.
-A critical level of 0.5% K at harvest is recommended.
+Heavy crop loads can lower petiole K levels dramatically during fruit ripening.
+Harvest-time levels associated with deficiency symptoms are 0.3% and below.
+A critical level of 0.5% at harvest is recommended.
 Potassium levels are highest in the youngest mature leaf petioles where they peak at bloom and then decline with time and leaf age.
 Potassium levels can vary widely (30-50%) from year to year in the same vineyard and are strongly affected by variety, rootstock, and irrigation practice.

-Rootstocks that tend to contribute in higher petiole K levels include Freedom, Harmony, St. George, and 039-16; lower-K rootstocks include 420A, 110R, 5BB, 3309C, and 140Ru.
+Rootstocks which tend to result in higher petiole K levels include Freedom, Harmony, St. George, and 039-16; lower-K rootstocks include 420A, 110R, 5BB, 3309C, and 140Ru.
 These differences may contribute to fruit pH effects as well as vine susceptibility to K deficiency.